Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was the Pointing Towel Man in the Ring cursed video tape.
+Jayesh can make a black man laugh by droppin' N-Bombs.

-Updated on: [17/12/2025]
+Updated on: [18/12/2025]
 <!-- #jokeEnd -->